stroggprog/mpd_snap_alarm/README.md

   6. [Debugging](#debugging)

 ## About
-I have a "whole-house" MPD/Snapcast music system, and decided to turn it into an alarm clock, so created these three scripts - two written in PHP, one a bash script (a Windows cmd version is also included), to:
+I have a "whole-house" MPD/Snapcast music system, and decided to turn it into an alarm clock, so created these two scripts written in PHP to:

   1. Turn off all speakers in the house except the bedroom
   2. Load and play a playlist named "Alarm"
-  3. Turn off the bedroom speakers, turn on selected speakers around the house
+  3. Revert settings (turn off the bedroom speakers, turn on selected speakers around the house)

 ## Requirements
 All the scripts can run as a regular user, so no root privileges required.
 The requirements are simple enough: